-Each logical unit shall generate an unit attention condition whenever one of the following events occurs: - a) A hard reset condition (see 6.3.2), logical unit reset condition (see 6.3.3), or I_T nexus loss condition (see 6.3.4) occurs; - b) A removable medium may have been changed; - c) The mode parameters in effect for this SCSI initiator port have been changed by another SCSI initiator port (i.e., initiator ports share mode parameters, see SPC-3); - d) The log parameters in effect for this SCSI initiator port have been changed by another SCSI initiator port (i.e., initiator ports share log parameters, see SPC-3); ••• 8.
-IBM Corp.
+Each logical unit shall generate an unit attention condition whenever one of the following events occurs: - a) A hard reset condition (see 6.3.2), logical unit reset condition (see 6.3.3), or I_T nexus loss condition (see 6.3.4) occurs; - b) A removable medium may have been changed; - c) The mode parameters in effect for this SCSI initiator port have been changed by another SCSI initiator port (i.e., initiator ports share mode parameters, see SPC-3): - d) The log parameters in effect for this SCSI initiator port have been changed by another SCSI initiator port (i.e., initiator ports share log parameters, see SPC-3); • • • HP 210) Spindle synchronization obsolete in SBC-2 (Accepted, Substantive) [274] Page 82, 5.9.7 Unit Attention condition Since SBC-2 has made spindle synchronization obsolete, modify the first a,b,c list as follows: - h) The mode parameters in effect for the SCSI initiator port have been restored from non-volatile memory (see SPC-3); or - i) A change in the condition of a synchronized spindle; or - j) Any other event requiring the attention of the SCSI initiator device.
+8. IBM Corp.

 George O. Penokie from IBM Corp. submitted the following comments on a No vote.
-IBM 1) Remove revision history (Accepted, Editorial) [274] PDF pg 11, pg xi, Revision Information The revision information needs to be removed before letter ballot Editor's Note: The revision history will be removed before Public Review.
-IBM 2) Remove change bars (Accepted, Editorial) [275] PDF pg 18, pg xviii, Introduction The change bars should be removed.
+IBM 1) Remove revision history (Accepted, Editorial) [275] PDF pg 11, pg xi, Revision Information The revision information needs to be removed before letter ballot Editor's Note: The revision history will be removed before Public Review.
+IBM 2) Remove change bars (Accepted, Editorial) [276] PDF pg 18, pg xviii, Introduction The change bars should be removed.

-IBM 3) Remove list of SCSI standards (Rejected) [276] PDF pg 22, pg 4, 1.3 SCSI standards family There is no point in this list of standards.
+IBM 3) Remove list of SCSI standards (Rejected) [277] PDF pg 22, pg 4, 1.3 SCSI standards family There is no point in this list of standards.
 It is never 100% correct.
 It should be deleted from SAM-3.
 Reason for Rejection: I have to maintain this list in conjunction with the SPC-3 version descriptors.
 As long I have to deal with the version descriptors, this list is appearing in my standards.
-IBM 4) Glossary see x.y.z usage is not consistent (Rejected) [277] PDF pg 25, pg 7, 3.1 Definitions When you have a reference at the end of the definition you use the notation << text description (see xxx). >> in other case you use the notation << text description.
+IBM 4) Glossary see x.y.z usage is not consistent (Rejected) [278] PDF pg 25, pg 7, 3.1 Definitions When you have a reference at the end of the definition you use the notation << text description (see xxx). >> in other case you use the notation << text description.
 See xxx. >> I prefer the first but whichever is used it should be used consistently throughout the definitions section.
 Reason for Rejection: The usage is consistent as follows: